 1. It must state that you have a disability.
 The disability does not need to be identified.
 2. It must state that it is the professional opinion of the provider that is it essential for you to have a service/support animal.

-From my point of view, a common mistake tenant can make is getting a pet (assistance animal) first and then attempting to justify the need for the animal later–after the landlord, during his annual, unannounced, illegal inspection, discovers Fluffy hiding in a closet.
-While the mistake is not irreparable if you make a timely request for reasonable accommodation, you don’t want to find yourself in court defending an eviction based upon your breach of the lease.
-You might win, but it will cost you a bundle of dough, and, believe me, it will only exacerbate the symptoms of your disability.
+From my point of view, the biggest mistake a tenant can make is getting a pet first and then attempting to justify the need for the animal later–after the landlord, during his annual, unannounced, illegal inspection, discovers Fluffy hiding in a closet.

-If you are not disabled and your landlord refuses your request for a pet rather than an assistance animal, forget it.
+If you are not disabled and your landlord refuses your request, forget it.
 I’ve seen too many instances in which long-term tenants are forced to choose between their beloved dog and living in the streets.

 As I noted in my comments in the SF Appeal, I answered the question assuming that the reader already lived in her apartment.